 So, what should you do if you are pulled over by the police for driving under the influence?
-A person could not do much worse than Michael Schaedel, a Florida man.
-According to the Miami Herald, after being observed driving erratically and getting stopped by Tampa Police, Schaedel behaved rudely and belligerently toward the officer and resisted arrest.
-After failing a breathalyzer test, Schaedel was arrested and placed in the back of the police car.
-On the way to the station, Schaedel offered to give Officer Douglass Bailey $10,000 in exchange for immediate release from custody.
-This was clearly the wrong move, as it only added to the litany of charges Schaedel already faced.
+A person could not do much worse than a Florida man who was recently charged with bribery.
+After being observed driving erratically and getting stopped by Tampa Police, this man behaved rudely and belligerently toward the officer and resisted arrest.
+After failing a breathalyzer test, he was arrested and placed in the back of the police car.
+On the way to the station, this individual offered to give the arresting officer $10,000 in exchange for immediate release from custody.
+This was clearly the wrong move, as it only hurt his case and increased the chance of additional charges.

 If you are ever arrested for DUI, don’t do what this man did.
 Remain calm, respect the police, and obey their lawful orders.
 Most importantly, however, you should call a lawyer as soon as possible.
 A DUI is a complicated issue under Florida law, but avoiding maximum penalties is possible if you are represented by a strong, knowledgeable attorney experienced with DUI cases.

 You might be under the impression that a DUI arrest automatically means your driver’s license will be revoked, leaving you without a means to travel to work or otherwise carry out your daily activities.
 However, your attorney should know that she can petition the courts for a hardship license which restores driving privileges provisionally, allowing a person to drive to work, medical appointments, church, or to his children’s school.